 • It is better to give preference to tea grown without chemicals, that is, organic;

 • Matcha shouldn't be too cheap.
-Very often, ground sencha leaves can be found on sale, instead of real matcha.
-30 grams of quality matcha will cost in the range of $20 to $50 for 30 grams.
+Very often you can find ground sencha leaves on sale instead of real matcha.
+30 grams of quality matcha will cost in the range of 20 to 50 dollars per 30 grams.

-• Give preference to tea produced in Japan, not in China.
-Japanese matcha is considered the best in quality and is grown in more favorable conditions.
+• Give preference to tea produced in Japan rather than in China.
+Japanese matcha is considered to be of better quality and is grown in more favorable conditions.

-Japanese powdered matcha tea is an interesting drink and deserves its popularity.
-Green tea lovers will appreciate this delicious and invigorating drink.
+Japanese matcha tea powder is an interesting drink and deserves its popularity.
+Green tea lovers will appreciate this tasty and invigorating drink.

-If we are talking about Japanese tea, then we mean, first of all, high quality green tea - black tea is not produced in the Land of the Rising Sun.
-There are not as many Japanese varieties as Chinese ones, but they are all very different and are valued in many countries of the world.
-Matcha (matcha) is a fine powder of quality tencha green tea.
-According to tradition, a portion of the tea leaf is ground on millstones immediately before tea drinking.
-He ground, brewed and drank.
-Although not everything is so simple.
-“He brewed and drank” - this is purely European - on the go and in a hurry.
+If we talk about Japanese tea, we mean, first of all, high-quality green tea - black tea is not produced in the Land of the Rising Sun.
+There are not as many Japanese varieties as Chinese ones, but they are all very different and are valued in many countries around the world.
+Matcha (matcha) is a fine powder of high-quality tencha green tea.
+According to tradition, a portion of tea leaves is ground on millstones immediately before drinking tea.
+I ground it, brewed it and drank it.
+It's not all that simple though.
+“Brewed and drank” - this is purely European - on the go and in a hurry.

 Matcha tea is a traditional drink for tea ceremonies.
-And this, as you probably already heard, is a whole action that does not tolerate fuss and haste.
-We cannot repeat this, and we should not even try to portray the Japanese at the tea ceremony.
+And this, as you have probably already heard, is a whole action that does not tolerate fuss and haste.
+We will not repeat this, and we should not even try to imitate the Japanese at a tea ceremony.

-The unique production technology allows us to talk about matcha tea as one of the healthiest drinks in the world.
-Matcha tea contains ten times more nutrients than a regular tea leaf, and this amount of antioxidants cannot be found in almost any product.
-Due to the special composition of Japanese matcha tea, you do not need to throw away the tea leaves when drinking it.
-It is drunk in crushed form without a trace - this is the whole usefulness of the drink.
+The unique production technology allows us to talk about matcha tea as one of the healthiest drinks in the whole world.
+Matcha tea contains ten times more nutrients than regular tea leaves, and such an amount of antioxidants cannot be found in almost any other product.
+Thanks to the special composition of Japanese matcha tea, when drinking it, there is no need to throw away the tea leaves.
+When crushed, it is drunk without residue - this is where the whole usefulness of the drink lies.
 So, the main advantages and properties of Japanese matcha tea:

 .
 Strengthening immunity;

 .
-Promotes concentration of attention, improves the efficiency of memorization, perception of information;
+Promotes concentration, improves the efficiency of memorization and perception of information;

 .
-It is a strong antioxidant, which even ginger, spinach, blueberries cannot be compared with;
+It is a strong antioxidant that even ginger, spinach, and blueberries cannot compare with;

 .
-Lowering blood cholesterol, strengthening the cardiovascular system;
+Reducing blood cholesterol, strengthening the cardiovascular system;

 .
 Neutralizes the effects of ultraviolet rays on the skin, slowing down its aging;

 .
-Matcha tea increases energy expenditure (thermogenesis), so it can be used in a weight loss diet program;
+Matcha tea increases energy expenditure (thermogenesis), making it suitable for use in a weight loss diet program;

 .
 Prevents the appearance of kidney stones and sand in the gallbladder;

 .
-The properties of matcha tea are like a powerful energy drink.
-It is very curious that on the islands of Okinawa, where the highest quality teas, including matcha, are produced, life expectancy reaches 90 years.
+The properties of matcha tea are similar to a powerful energy drink.
+A very curious fact remains that on the islands of Okinawa, where the highest quality teas are produced, including matcha, life expectancy reaches 90 years.

-About such a disease as varicose veins, the locals do not even suspect.
-Doctors say that successful prevention is the key to the health of the population - the benefits of Japanese matcha tea give results.
+Local residents are not even aware of such a disease as varicose veins.
+Doctors say that the key to public health is successful prevention - the benefits of Japanese matcha tea produce results.

 Composition of matcha tea

-Everyone knows about the nutritional properties and benefits of ordinary green tea, but compared to matcha tea, it noticeably loses.
-Half a teaspoon of this Japanese tea contains 289 mg of protein, while the usual one contains just over 3 mg. which brings great benefits to the human body.
-In terms of impact, one cup of matcha is equivalent to 10 cups of high-quality green tea.
+Everyone knows about the nutritional properties and benefits of regular green tea, but compared to matcha tea, it is noticeably inferior.
+Half a teaspoon of this Japanese tea contains 289 mg of protein, while regular tea contains just over 3 mg.
+The same applies to elements in matcha tea such as iron, potassium, calcium - their amount is many times greater. which brings great benefits to the human body.
+In terms of potency, one cup of matcha is equivalent to 10 cups of high-quality green tea.

-How to brew matcha to get the most out of it?
+How to brew matcha correctly to get the most out of it?

-To brew matcha means to mix or beat it well in hot water.
-You can make tea in a light or more concentrated form.
-Weakly brewed matcha is called “usucha” in Japan, and strong matcha is called “koicha” - it all depends on the amount of water and tea leaves.
+Brewing matcha means mixing it well or whisking it in hot water.
+The tea can be prepared in a light or more concentrated form.
+In Japan, weakly brewed matcha is called “usucha”, and strong matcha is called “koicha” - it all depends on the amount of water and brewing.

 Measuring cup to accurately measure the amount of water

-A bowl for brewing tea - tyavan (let it be ceramic or porcelain)
+Bowl for brewing tea - chawan (let it be ceramic or porcelain)

-A measuring bamboo powder spoon, called chasaku, in which 1 g of tea powder is placed.
-You can also take a teaspoon, but keep in mind that two measured bamboo chasaku are equivalent to one teaspoon.
+A bamboo powder measuring spoon called chasaku that holds 1g of tea powder.
+You can also take a teaspoon, but you must keep in mind that two bamboo measures are equivalent to one teaspoon

 A strainer through which tea powder is sifted to remove lumps.
-You can use a chasaku (measuring spoon) to grind powder lumps in a strainer.
+To grind lumps of powder in a strainer, you can use a chasaku (measuring spoon)

 Bamboo whisk - chasen (required, otherwise the match will not work)

-Pour 2 g (two measured spoons) of tea leaves into a pre-warmed and wiped dry bowl and add 70-80 ml of hot water (80 ° C).
+Pour 2 g (two scoops) of tea leaves into a pre-warmed and wiped dry bowl and add 70-80 ml of hot water (80°C).

-Mix thoroughly with a whisk so that there are no lumps and tea leaves on the walls of the bowl.
-You can whip into foam, you can not beat - at will or in accordance with a certain tea tradition.
+Mix thoroughly with a whisk so that there are no lumps or tea leaves on the walls of the bowl.
+You can whip it into foam, you don’t have to whip it - at will or in accordance with a certain tea tradition.

-Usutya - bitter in taste, bright green in color, not thick in texture.
-This is a democratic tea, it is usually drunk without strict formalities in the circle of family or friends (as part of everyday tea culture).
+Usutya is bitter in taste, bright green in color, and not thick in consistency.
+This is a democratic tea, it is usually drunk without strict formalities with family or friends (as part of everyday tea culture).

-The powder is taken twice as much - 4 g (4 scoops or a full teaspoon).
+Take twice as much powder - 4 g (4 measuring spoons or a full teaspoon).

 The mixture must be stirred with slow rotational movements.
-If the technology is maintained, the koitha will turn out to be thick and viscous with a sweetish-tart taste, with a beautiful, rich green foam on top.
-Koycha is the drink of tea ceremonies.
+If the technology is maintained, the koitya will turn out thick and viscous with a sweetish-tart taste, with a beautiful, rich green foam on top.
+Koicha is a drink of tea ceremonies.

-Since matcha (matcha) is not common in taste - with bitterness, astringency, it is customary to serve national sweets - wagashi for tea.
+Since matcha (matcha) has an unusual taste - with bitterness and astringency, it is customary to serve national sweets - wagashi - with tea.
 They are eaten before tea.

-With any type of matcha (matcha) brewing, tea is drunk along with ground tea leaves, which is the key to its usefulness.
+When brewing matcha in any way, the tea is drunk together with the ground tea leaves, which is the key to its usefulness.

-Matcha powder is used both for making tea according to a traditional recipe, and as an additive to various drinks and dishes.
+Matcha powder is used both to prepare tea according to a traditional recipe and as an additive to various drinks and dishes.

 When added to other teas and culinary dishes, matcha enriches them with a vitamin complex, giving a fresh aroma, taste and greenish tint.

-The well-known drink "Latte" is made with brewed matcha, sugar and milk.
+The well-known Latte drink is prepared with brewed matcha, sugar and milk.

 Matcha ice cream is not only original in appearance, but also much healthier than usual.

-Matcha powder can be added to baked goods, syrups, jellies, mousses, desserts, coffees, smoothies, etc.
+Matcha powder can be added to baked goods, syrups, jellies, mousses, desserts, coffee, cocktails, etc.

-Wonderful sauces for meat dishes can be prepared using wonderful green matcha powder (matcha).
+Wonderful sauces for meat dishes can be made using the wonderful green powder matcha (matcha).

 Matcha (matcha) in cosmetology